 While we typically look to people such as Konstantin Raudive and Friedrich Jürgenson who were some of the first to publicize their work with discovering EVP and their research, their findings were not in English and their work was often translated.
 While Raudive was responsible for making EVP more well known throughout the World, Sarah Estep was one of the more modern pioneers that took it further with her own research and helping to shape EVP communication in the way we see and work with it today from a paranormal research point of view.

-EVP Stands for Electronic Voice Phenomenon or Phenomena and are perceived spirit voices recorded on tape that were not heard by the human ear at the time of recording.
+EVP Stands for Electronic Voice Phenomenon and is perceived spirit voices recorded on tape that were not heard by the human ear at the time of recording.

 After many years, I became a psychical investigator.
 Still having little hope that humans survived death, I began my research by looking into the area of reincarnation.
 It is not surprising that I did, for I felt that if one reincarnates then one must obviously survive one's own death.